via Homebrew

-Terminal-based Gemini protocol browser with tabs, bookmarks, and cross-platform support
+Terminal-based Gemini protocol client with tabbed browsing, TOFU validation, and theming support

 # via Homebrew